Best weekend getaways to plan right now | CNN Underscored

 The Hyatt Centric Park City offers luxurious, residential-style rooms with kitchenettes and laundry facilities and great amenities at an affordable price.
 This property boasts a great location with ski-in, ski-out access during the season and proximity to downtown Park City.
 You can also enjoy the hotel’s 24/7 fitness center and outdoor pool for a relaxing fall afternoon.

 If you’re looking for a luxury retreat, look no further than the Montage Deer Valley.
-This high-end property is located high up in the mountains in the famous Deer Valley ski resort, though it’s just a few minutes’ drive to town.
-You’re sure to enjoy the hotel’s 35,000 square-foot spa and multiple dining and drinking venues after a day of basking in the glorious Utah autumn.
+This high-end property is located up in the mountains in the famous Deer Valley ski resort, though it’s just a few minutes’ drive to town.
+You’re sure to enjoy the hotel’s 35,000-square-foot spa and multiple dining and drinking venues after a day of basking in the glorious Utah autumn.

 San Diego, California